hbblebc/homebridge-bed-control/README.md

 ### Privacy Mode

 When privacy mode is enabled, the API requests that provide occupancy status will be non-functional.
-As a result, when privacy mode is enabled for a bed, polling will be disabled and occupancy sensors will be unresponsive.
+As a result, when privacy mode is enabled for a bed, polling will be disabled and occupancy sensors will not activate when somebody is in bed.
 If you plan on keeping privacy mode enabled permenantly, I recommend keeping polling disabled and hiding the occupancy sensor devices from the accessory list using the platform settings.

 # Issues/Future Work